renovatebot/renovate/docs/usage/php.md

 ## How It Works

-1. Renovate will search each repository for any `composer.json` files
+1. Renovate searches in each repository for any `composer.json` files
 1. Existing dependencies will be extracted from the relevant sections of the JSON
 1. Renovate will resolve the dependency on Packagist or elsewhere if configured, and filter for semver versions
 1. A PR will be created with `composer.json` and `composer.lock` updated in the same commit